 2.1 This Section summarises the adopted and emerging policy context for this site at the time of writing this document.

-This promotional document has been produced in response to the Draft Local Plan consultation.
+This promotional document has been produced in response to the Draft Local Plan consultation (Draft Submission Plan October 2020).
 The current adopted Development Plan for the area is the Solihull Local Plan (December 2013).

-ADOPTED DEVELOPMENT PLAN

-Solihull Local Plan 2013
+ADOPTED DEVELOPMENT PLAN Solihull Local Plan 2013

-- 2.2 The adopted Local Plan sets out the long-term spatial vision for how Solihull's towns, villages and countryside will develop and change over the Plan period (2011-2028).
+- 2.2 The adopted Local Plan (Fig.2.1) sets out the long-term spatial vision for how Solihull's towns, villages and countryside will develop and change over the Plan period (2011-2028).
 This vision will be delivered through a strategy for promoting, distributing and delivering sustainable development and growth. - 2.3 Shortly after adoption, the Local Plan was subject to a successful legal challenge which means that the current Local Plan has no overall housing requirement for the Plan period.
-As a result, those parts of the Local Plan, that relate to housing numbers for the plan period, are not adopted. - 2.4 Two other reasons have triggered the need for Solihull to undertake an early review, namely the plans for high speed rail (HS2 Interchange Station known as Arden Cross) and the impact within the Housing Market Area (HMA) relating to Birmingham's inability to meet its own housing requirement within its boundaries with the shortfall needing to be met elsewhere within the HMA.
-The growth aspirations of UK Central Hub Area, which includes Birmingham Airport, National Exhibition Centre (NEC), Birmingham Business Park and Jaguar Land Rover (JLR), absence of adopted housing policies and housing needs across the HMA have all contributed to a situation where the Council needs to re-examine to undertake a Local Plan Review to ensure that a proper planning framework is in place that addresses these issues.
-This document has been prepared in response to the council's consultation on the Local Plan Review.
+As a result, those parts of the Local Plan, that relate to housing numbers for the plan period, are not adopted. - 2.4 Two other reasons triggered the need for Solihull to undertake an early review, namely the plans for high speed rail (HS2 Interchange Station known as Arden Cross) and the impact within the Housing Market Area (HMA) relating to Birmingham's inability to meet its own housing requirement within its boundaries with the shortfall needing to be met elsewhere within the HMA.
+The growth aspirations of UK Central Hub Area, which includes Birmingham Airport, National Exhibition Centre (NEC), Birmingham Business Park and Jaguar Land Rover (JLR), absence of adopted housing policies and housing needs across the HMA have all contributed to a situation where the Council needs to reexamine to undertake a Local Plan Review to ensure that a proper planning framework is in place that addresses these